-Washington State University awards transfer credit for college-level academic work completed at institutions that are regionally accredited.
+Washington State University awards transfer credit for college-level academic credit earned at institutions that are regionally accredited.
 The maximum allowable credit toward a four-year degree is 90 semester (135 quarter) hours of credit, of which no more than 73 semester credits is lower division hours of credit.For transfer credit earned from institutions on the quarter system the conversion to WSU semester credits is to multiply quarter credit hours by .67 to determine semester credits (ex.
 5 quarter credits converts to 3.35 semester credits).

 Responsibility of Receiving Institution